GetosMonkey/PCP1-Repository/README.md

     map saved to visualiseSearch.png
     map saved to visualiseSearchPath.png

+because of this, I believe that I'll have to check the speed-up factor and not necessarily the time taken itself since the speedup is independant of time.
+This would be the best way  to see if my parrallization is working or not.

 ## Use of Artificial intelligence:
     1) Learning how to use gitignores so that I don't change the serial solution
     2) Using Claude to help understand the sample code after creating my own summary table of each class